Broker Dealer Compliance Solutions

 Registering as a Broker-Dealer

 There are limited exceptions to the broker-dealer rule, but in most cases firms that meet these basic guidelines must adhere to the Act, including registering with the SEC.
-Vigilant can help your business determine whether or not it needs to register with the SEC.
+Our SEC compliance consultants at Vigilant can help your business determine whether or not it needs to register with the SEC.

 For example, although broker-dealers that only conduct business in one state are not required to register, firms that trade on national exchanges, such as the NYSE and the NASDAQ, must register with the SEC.
 Also, broker-dealers that advertise or post information on the Internet are generally required to register.
 This is because Internet advertising is considered interstate commerce.
 American broker-dealers that conduct business outside the U.S. are still required to register.

 Qualifying as a Broker-Dealer

 The Securities Exchange Act of 1934, signed into law during the Great Depression, protects investors by regulating the way broker-dealers are allowed to operate in open markets.
 Penalties for failure to follow regulations can be severe, and resulting losses often cost firms and their clients millions, and sometimes billions, of dollars.
 The SEC defines a broker as “any person engaged in the business of effecting transactions in securities for the account of others.”